-Note: These are standards I have for specific handwriting lessons which I start in February.
-I have different standards for legibility depending on the purpose for writing; for example, in taking notes, "messy" handwriting is entirely acceptable as long as children can easily read their own writing.
-If I am doing a writing lesson where the focus is on content I am not as fussy, with good practice they will start to apply their new writing skills to all their writing activities.
+Note: These are standards I have for specific handwriting lessons which I start in late January, February.
+I have different standards for legibility depending on the purpose of writing; for example, in taking notes, "messy" handwriting is entirely acceptable as long as children can easily read their own writing.
+If I am doing a writing lesson where the focus is on the content I am not as fussy, with good practice, they will start to apply their new writing skills to all their writing activities.
 In handwriting lessons, I expect children to aim for perfection.
 I follow the same lesson routine shown below.
-I focus on 2 letters a week from when I start formal handwriting lessons.
+I focus on two letters a week from when I start formal handwriting lessons.
 I do two alternative lessons for each letter, so that's four altogether over the week.

-It is important to be consistent in each handwriting lesson.
-Repetition and routine is what makes these lessons work well.
+It is essential to be consistent in each handwriting lesson.
+Repetition and routine are what makes these lessons work well.

 Day 1 - Introducing a new letter